Warlands: Comic books

 The series was first published by Image Comics beginning in August 1999 for a twelve issue run.
-Follow up series Warlands: The Banished Knight and Warlands: The Age of Ice were initially published by Image before Dreamwave began to publish their own comics in 2002.
+Follow up series Warlands: Banished Knights and Warlands: The Age of Ice were initially published by Image before Dreamwave began to publish their own comics in 2002.
 The final series to be published, Warlands: Dark Tide Rising was launched in December 2002 and was the only Warlands series solely published through Dreamwave.
 A 2005 relaunch of Warlands with the series Warlands: Malagens Campaign was to be published through Dabel Brothers Productions however following the bankruptcy of Dreamwave the series never materialized and rights to the Warlands property were purchased by Canadian entrepreneur Christian Dery.

 Warlands

 The story followed the Vampire hordes of Datara, led by Lord Malagen, who having defeated the dwarves, elves and humans living in the eastern part of Warlands, have to deal with a new set of heroes searching for an ancient artifact, the mysterious Darklyte Armor, which could defeat the Vampires once and for all.

 The first series consisted of twelve issues and was published by Image Comics beginning in August 1999.
-Pat Lee was credited for writing the plot and penciling the series while Adrian Tsang served as writer, Alvin Lee served as Inker and Roger Lee Edited the series.
+Pat Lee was credited for writing the plot and penciling the series while Adrian Tsang served as writer, Alvin Lee served as inker and Roger Lee edited the series.
 The first issue was printed with a special chroma cover and back.
-The series was collected into two Trade Paperbacks published by Image Comics; Volume One: Darklyte collected #1-6 while Volume Two: Atrelegis collected #7-12.
+The series was collected into two trade paperbacks published by Image Comics; Volume One: Darklyte collected #1-6 while Volume Two: Atrelegis collected #7-12.